atouloupis/Masternodes/Welcome file.md

     node launcher.js

-(Next step : create a dashboard UI to run the script.)
+> Missing : create a dashboard UI to run the script and display informations about the coin/personnal masternode.

 ## What to do